felipecarrillo100/CatalogExplorerCustomExtensionsSamples/styling/sample00/README.md

 Change the logo of Catalog Explorer for one of your choice.

-<strong>Hint:</strong> Go to the JavaScript Editor tab  and change the source of the logo.
-If you don't know how to encode an image in base64 you can easily convert any image at the following website
+<strong>Hint:</strong> Go to the JavaScript Editor tab  and change the set your logo in base4 encoding.
+If you don't know how to encode an image to base64, you can easily convert any image at the following website:
 https://www.base64-image.de/